tmtsoftware/csw-prod-qa/locationTests/README.md

     cd csw-cluster-seed/target/universal/stage/bin
     csw-cluster-seed --clusterPort=7777 -DinterfaceName=enp0s31f6 -DclusterSeeds=192.168.178.66:7777

-Replace the IP address and port with your IP address and the desired port.
+Replace the IP address and port with the IP address and port where the location service cluster is started.
 Replace the value for `interfaceName` with the name of the network interface you want the location service to use.
 (Use `ifconfig -a` to list the network interfaces.)

-Note: The system properties specified with -D can instead be set as environment variables:
+Note: The system properties specified with -D can instead be set as environment variables.
+For example:

 ```bash
 export interfaceName=enp0s31f6